Samsun: Modern history

 After the establishment of the Republic, Samsun was declared a province with five districts Bafra, Çarşamba, Havza, Terme and Vezirköprü.
 Samsun added additional districts in later years.
 In 1928, Ladik was established as a district.
 In 1934, district was Kavak was established followed by Alaçam in 1944 which brought the number of districts in Samsun Province to eight.
 With the law number 3392 adopted on 19 June 1983 Salıpazarı, Asarcık, Ondokuzmayıs and Tekkeköy districts were established.
 With the law number 3644 adopted on 9 May 1990, Ayvacık and Yakakent two more districts were established.
 Samsun entered into a period of economic and population recovery in the years after the establishment of the Republic and quickly restored its status as a vital Black Sea port for Turkey.

+The only photograph of Samsun Castle.
+It is registered in the archives of the Istanbul University Library and Documentation Department.

 Reconstruction of Samsun began quickly after the establishment of the Republic of Turkey.
 In 1929, the region's first electric power plant began operations.
 Railway access to the city was established in the early 1950s with service to Sivas and Ankara.
 Major investments in the regions road network were made beginning in the 1960s.
 In 1975, per law No. 1873, Ondokuz Mayıs University was established in neighboring Atakum.
 The construction of the university was a major development to the region, bringing a highly regarded and well-funded educational institution and state hospital to Samsun.
 The region was connect by air in 1998 with the construction of Samsun-Çarşamba Airport 23 km east of the city center.
 The airport is primarily serviced by Turkish Airlines with service to Istanbul Airport and Ankara Esenboğa Airport but also has international service to Germany and Iraq.
 In 2008, the Metropolitan Municipality opened the 36.5 km Samsun Tram network which connects Ondokuz Mayıs University to Samsun 19 Mayıs Stadium.

 In 1993, Samsun was established as a metropolitan municipality by decree of the national government in Ankara.
 The decree further enhanced Samsun's status as one of Turkey's largest and most important cities.
 As Samsun grew, as did its environs.
 Neighboring Atakum, a suburb to the west of the city center was established in 2008 with the merger of Atakent, Kurupelit, Altınkum, Çatalçam and Taflan towns into one municipality.
 Atakum in recent years has become a bedroom community to Samsun and home to much of the region's professional class.

+Workers at the Samsun Tobacco Factory in the early 20th century.